btrimoui/cisco-dynatrace-intersight-alarms/README.md

 ## Structure

 ### cisco_intersight folder

-Contains the python code for the extension
+Contains the Python code for the extension.

 ### extension folder

-Contains the yaml and activation definitions for the framework v2 extension
+Contains the YAML and activation definitions for the framework v2 extension.

 ### setup.py

-Contains dependency and other python metadata
+Contains dependency and other Python metadata.

 ### activation.json

-Used during simulation only, contains the activation definition for the extension
+Used during simulation only — contains the activation definition for the extension.